-The foundation for Secretary Grimes' efforts to address civic health is Kentucky's Civic Health Index, which measures the state of engagement and civic literacy in the Commonwealth.
+To address civic health is Kentucky's Civic Health Index, which measures the state of engagement and civic literacy in the Commonwealth.

 The Institute for Citizenship and Social Responsibility at Western Kentucky University, in partnership with the National Conference on Citizenship (NCoC) and with support from the Secretary of State’s office and the McConnell Center at the University of Louisville prepares the report based on U.S. Census Current Population Survey data.

 The report examines various aspects of public participation, including voter turnout, political involvement, volunteerism, group membership, and community and family relationships, comparing performance among demographic groups and to other states.